2 cheerleaders were shot in a Texas supermarket parking lot after one opened the door to the wrong vehicle. A suspect is under arrest - KTVZ

 2 cheerleaders were shot in a Texas supermarket parking lot after one opened the door to the wrong vehicle.
 A suspect is under arrest

-Authorities have arrested the man they say shot two teenage cheerleaders after one said she mistook the suspect’s vehicle as her own in a supermarket parking lot near Texas’ capital — at least the third incident this week in which young people who’d made an apparent mistake were met with gunfire.
+Two teenage cheerleaders were shot after one said she mistook the suspect’s vehicle as her own in a supermarket parking lot near Texas’ capital — making this at least the third incident this week in which young people who’d made an apparent mistake were met with gunfire.

 Officers responding just after midnight Tuesday to an H-E-B supermarket parking lot found two people in a vehicle who’d been struck by bullets, police said, citing preliminary reports.
 One with serious injuries was rushed by helicopter to a hospital and in critical condition, while the other was treated at the scene, the release said.